-We also livestreamed each worship services, enabling the celebration for the many who could not travel.
+We also livestreamed each worship service, enabling the celebration for the many who could not travel.
 Many who attended, as well as those who watched via livestreaming, commented on the inspiration they experienced in Jesus Christ.

 Celebrating "Jesus, Saviour, Lord and King" in October!

 The Feast of Tabernacles is a Christ-centred celebration.
 Rich in meaning, this joyous festival explores the birth of our Saviour Jesus Christ, as well as His abundant Kingdom blessings when He returns to reign.
 We explore in worship, song and scripture, the time when "every knee will bow and every tongue confess that Jesus is Lord."

 You are welcome to join us at the Mary Davis Community Centre, Baldivis, WA, 3-10 October 2020.
 This festival includes worship services, seminars, fellowship, with various family outings and activities.
 Come for one day or come for eight - but do come!
 More information coming soon.

 (Note that his festival is celebrated under the terms of the new covenant in Christ and is not a requirement for salvation or a test of fellowship!)

 “I’m confused.
 I thought those were ancient Israelite harvest festivals, and therefore bear no relevance to Christians today!”

 You’ll love this just as you love Jesus.